Total Carbon Footprint

 greenhouse gas emissions

 Mac mini.
-Through innovations both big and small, Mac mini uses as little as one-fifth the power consumed by a typical lightbulb.4 It uses even less power than a single 13-watt CFL lightbulb, making Mac mini the most energy-efficient desktop computer in the world.5
+Through innovations both big and small, Mac mini uses as little as one-fifth the power consumed by a typical lightbulb.4 It uses even less power than a single 13-watt compact fluorescent lamp (CFL) bulb, making Mac mini the most energy-efficient desktop computer in the world.5

 MagSafe power adapters.
 Our notebook power adapters are some of the most efficient on the market.
 They consume less than 30 milliwatts when they’re plugged in but not being used.
 To put that in context, it would take more than 430 power adapters to equal the power consumed by a single 13W CFL lightbulb.